datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 `@part1`
 Modules and scripts
-- are plain-text files that
+- are Python code files that
-- have `.py` extensions and
+- have `.py` extensions.
-- contain only Python code.

 Modules and scripts differ in how and why they are used.{{1}}